energysistem/manuals/42927-Earphones Sport 3 BT/en/09-control_de_llamadas.md

 ## Call control

-You will be able to control your calls from your earphones if you pair your *Energy Earphones Sport 1 Bluetooth* with your mobile phone.
+You will be able to control your calls from your earphones if you pair your *Energy Earphones Sport 3 Bluetooth* with your mobile phone.

 ### Answer a call
-You can answer a call by pressing the *MULTIFUNCTION* (1), *VOLUME -* (2) or *VOLUME +* (3) button once.
+Press *PLAY/ PAUSE* (1) once to answer an incoming call.

 ### End a call
-Press the *MULTIFUNCTION* (1) button once to end a call.
+Press *PLAY/ PAUSE* (1) once to end a call.

 ### Redial a number
-Press twice the *MULTIFUNCTION* (1) button to dial the last telephone number in your smartphone's call log.
+Press twice *PLAY/ PAUSE* (1) to dial the last telephone number in your smartphone's call log.

 ### Reject a call
-Press the *MULTIFUNCTION* (1) button for approximately 2 seconds to reject an incoming call.
+Press and hold *PLAY/ PAUSE* (1) for about 2 seconds to reject a call.